 Large keloids can be quite bothersome, and unsightly.
 They can be treated though, and our team here at Minars Dermatology sees them frequently.
 We may choose to treat with corticosteroid injections, cryotherapy, or laser treatment.
 A keloid can also be removed by surgery if necessary.

 “I was recommended to this Dermatology office.
 They have many doctors and I was a little hesitant because it was so big.
 What I did find out was each doctor has their own expertise and can help you with anything you need or want.
 The office is very clean and their staff welcomes you from the time you walk in for your appointment as well as when you leave after seeing your doctor.
 Their staff is awesome.
 The doctors are wonderful as well.
 I would recommend them to anyone that was in need of a Dermatologist or the multiple of doctors on staff to fill your needs.
 It is such a pleasure these days to be treated with kindness and promptness in a doctors office.
 Thank you all…”

-The team at Minars Dermatology have all been trained throughout their education and careers to treating brown and black-skinned patients with the treatments and solutions best for their specific situation.
+The team at Minars Dermatology have all been trained throughout their education and careers to treat brown and black-skinned patients with the best solutions for their specific situation.
 If you’d like to make an appointment for a consultation – we’d love to see you.

-Dr. Wu, Dr. Minars, and Marianna Helin, AFNP are just a few of our staff dedicated to creating positive outcomes on brown or black skin.
+Dr. Wu, Dr. Minars, and Marianna Helin, AFNP are just a few of our staff dedicated to creating positive outcomes in brown or black skin.
 Give them a call today!